2018 Annual Report

-- Encumbrance Control Unit: Recorded nearly 17,553 expense records for budget purposes, which were later uploaded to LawManager, representing nearly $55M in spending.
-These activities represent a 21% increase over FY16.
+- Encumbrance Control Unit: Recorded over 25,200 expense records for budget purposes, which were later uploaded to LawManager, representing nearly $43 million in spending.
+Represents a 30-percent increase over FY17.

-- Fiscal Unit: Processed nearly $89.5M in vouchered payments for the Department to thousands of vendors, an 18% increase over the previous year.
+- Fiscal Unit: Processed nearly $90.7 million in vouchered payments to thousands of vendors, a 1-percent increase over the previous year.

-- New Space Acquisition: Completed pre-leasing and design work on three new sites for Law Department expansion, partly in support of the Tort Verticalization initiative, and representing an increase in office space of 90,800 sq. ft.
+- New Space Build-Out: Completed construction and pre-move-in work on three new office sites, partly in support of the Tort Verticalization initiative, and representing an increase in office space of 90,800 square feet.

-- Temporary Leased Space: Installed Brooklyn Tort Verticalization teams (80 staff) into temporary office space at 1 MetroTech Center.
+- Temporary Leased Space: Installed Family Court Executive Administration staff into temporary office space at 22 Reade St.

 Ken Becker | Deputy Director:

-- E-Discovery Services: Provided guidance, information, and technical services to assist in all aspects of the discovery of electronic evidence in litigation and in response to FOIL requests and governmental investigations.
+- E-Discovery Services: Provided guidance, information and tech services to assist in all aspects of electronic evidence discovery in litigation and in response to Freedom of Information Law requests and governmental investigations.